Markswell-crypto/Week-1-phase-1-code-challenge/README.md

         A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

  #### Solution
+The function uses the if-else statement to choose the student's grade based on the input marks.
+The grade is displayed in the #grade paragraph element using the textContent property.

+*function gradingSystem()

+Takes input values from user and checks through the various If else statement to see if a condition is met.
+If at least one condition is met, the grade is displayed as output.

 ### Challenge 2: Speed Detector (Toy Problem)